 It is not easy to set up a business in another country.
 There can be different regulations, required documents, and process while establishing a business in another country, especially in Turkey.
 Therefore, it is important to search for certain steps and having an idea of the process of starting a business.
 Also, you may need to ask for some legal advice.
 Here you can find the basic starting points to establishing a business as a foreigner;

-- How can foreigners establish business in Turkey?
+How can foreigners establish a business in Turkey?

 Before you set up a business first, you should decide on what type of company you want to start.
 For instance, you can choose between a “private, limited or joint-stock” company.
 After you have chosen the type of your company, according to the Companies Law, you need the notarization certificate.
 Then, open a corporate bank account, appoint company executives, submit the documents of your business, the information of the shareholder to the Trade Registry Office.
 The next step is to obtain the tax and VAT, and register with the tax office for social security reasons.

 What type of business can foreigners establish in Turkey?

 Even though foreigners can establish a business in Turkey, there might also some businesses that foreigners cannot set-up without the approval of the Ministry of Commerce and Industry.
 To know which business you can establish, you can seek advice from your lawyers or authorities.

 What are the documents required to establish a business?

 Because the required document may vary from one company type to the other, you need to search for the required documents of the company type that you are establishing.
 With this in mind, the most important step to start up your business is to gathering and delivering the required documents to register your company to the Trade Registry Office.
 You can find the list of required documents on the Ministry of Trade website.